-A liquid or paste, containing dyes or pigments, used for writing or printing.
-Writing ink dates from the 3rd millennium BC in China and Egypt.
+Ink is a liquid or paste, containing dyes or pigments, used for writing or printing.
+Writing ink dates from the third millennium BC in China and Egypt.
 The most common today is blue-black permanent ink, made by dissolving gallic acid, iron (II) sulfate, and tartaric acid in water.
 Since the blue-black color is produced only when the ink dries, a dye is usually added to color the ink during writing.
 In ballpoint inks, dyes are dissolved in glycols and other liquids, and wetting agents added.
 Black waterproof India ink is a suspension of carbon particles stabilized by gelatin, glue, etc. Carbon black is also the pigment used in black printing ink.
 Printing inks – diverse in their composition and uses – are viscous pastes made by grinding pigments with varnishes or petroleum solvents, and contain various additives for printability and drying speeds.